 Click here to sign up for SPOJ.

-Above mentioned were some of the tips and tricks to succeed in competitive programming.
+The above mentioned were some of the tips and tricks to succeed in competitive programming.

 Above all these, it is your determination, patience, and hard work that can take you forward.
 Keep practicing.
 Keep learning.